-Local fishers use ancestral methods, such as the mallorquín – three panels of netting tied to a line of buoys – or the nasa, a cylindrical chicken-wire or wooden trap with a funnel submerged in the water.
-But lower fish counts mean fishers must venture into deeper waters or innovate techniques to catch the species coveted at seafood shops.
+Local fishermen use ancestral methods, such as the mallorquín – three panels of netting tied to a line of buoys – or the nasa, a square chicken-wire or wooden trap with a funnel submerged in the water.
+But fewer fish mean they must venture into deeper waters, making it difficult to keep up the craft.

 Coraly Cruz Mejías, GPJ Puerto Rico

-Commercial fishing activity in mid-2018 was estimated to hover at 66% of the levels before Hurricane Maria, a devastating storm that pummeled Puerto Rico and Dominica in September 2017.
-One of the worst natural disasters to hit the region, it directly and indirectly killed almost 3,000 people in Puerto Rico alone.
-The storm destroyed the power grid, ruined communication networks and triggered over 40,000 landslides.
+The industry continues to suffer.
+Commercial fishing activity in mid-2018 hovered at 66% of the levels before Hurricane Maria, one of the worst natural disasters to hit the region.
+The storm, which pummeled Puerto Rico and Dominica in September 2017, killed thousands, destroyed the power grid, ruined communication networks and triggered over 40,000 landslides.

-Fishers also are limited to the waters administered by the Puerto Rico Department of Natural and Environmental Resources, which extend about 10 miles from the low-tide mark.
+Fishermen also face logistical challenges.
+They’re limited to the waters administered by the Puerto Rico Department of Natural and Environmental Resources, which extend about 10 miles from the low-tide mark.
 Anything beyond this area is controlled by the United States government.

 Coraly Cruz Mejías, GPJ Puerto Rico

-These boundaries present another problem for the region’s fishers.
 U.S. commercial fishing fleets hunt the Atlantic for tuna, marlin and swordfish.
-That means these fish never arrive on the Puerto Rican coast, says Jannette Ramos García, a marine advisor with the University of Puerto Rico’s Sea Grant College Program, which operates with federal funds from NOAA.
+That means these fish never arrive on the Puerto Rican coast, says Jannette Ramos García, a marine advisor with the Sea Grant College Program, which operates with federal funds from the oceanic administration.

 “The permits to extract fish from [the open ocean] are awarded by the federal government … and none of the individuals who have these permits are from here,” Esteves Amador says.

-Some artisanal fishers have given up and embraced dive fishing.
+Some artisanal fishermen have given up and embraced dive fishing.
 It costs less and involves an easier training process, Ramos García says.
-Artisanal fishers need specific tools, and people tend to learn the skills when they’re children.
-Dive fishers go underwater to look for certain types of fish.
+Artisanal fishermen need specific tools, and people tend to learn the skills when they’re children.

-Vélez, 36, is young for the profession.
+Vélez is young for the profession.
 He throws his mallorquín carefully from the boat to avoid damaging both the reefs and the net.
 Making a mallorquín from scratch can take nearly a week.
-Vélez uses a 600-foot-long net, which can cost between $700 and $800 in materials ordered from the U.S.
+Vélez uses a 600-foot-long net, which can cost between $700 and $800.